 "For cause" removal, however, does recognize that some minimal due process procedures are required.
 This was implicit in Humphrey's Executor.
-President Franklin D. Roosevelt removed Federal Trade Commissioner William E. Humphrey, noting "I do not feel that your mind and my mind go along together on either the policies or the administering of the Federal Trade Commission."
-Humphrey, and later his estate, contested his removal in court and succeeded.
-We are not aware of any instance in which a "for cause" removal officer has been fired by the President since Humphrey, and therefore there has been no establishment of a mechanism to determine the appropriateness of presidential removal.
-However, there is one recorded instance of an advice and consent officer who demanded and was offered a minimal hearing.
+President Franklin D. Roosevelt removed Federal Trade Commissioner William E. Humphrey, noting "I do not feel that your mind and my mind go along together on either the policies or the administering of the Federal Trade Commission."30 Humphrey, and later his estate, contested his removal in court and succeeded.
+It does not appear that any "for cause" removal officer has been fired by the President since Humphrey, and therefore there has been no establishment of a mechanism to determine the appropriateness of presidential removal.
+However, there is one recorded instance of an advice and consent officer who demanded and was offered a minimal hearing.31